flowersteam/adtool_legacy/docs/README_ADD_CALLBACK.md

     libs/auto_disc/auto_disc/utils/callbacks/on_discovery_callbacks/my_beautiful_new_on_discovery_callback.py
     ```

-2) The new callback must inherits base callback class of its own type.
+2. The new callback must inherits base callback class of its own type.

-   example:
+   Example:

    ```
         class MyBeautifulNewOnCancelledCallback(BaseOnCancelledCallback):
             pass